 "Hmm?"
 Chihiro blinked in slight confusion.
-His voice seemed strange in her ears and coming from far away.
+His voice seemed strange in her ears like it was coming from far away.

 Haku grasped her shoulders and turned her to face him, "Do not sleep Chihiro." he paused and continued in a whisper, "Not just yet."

-She gave him a slight nod even though she didn't quite understand why and darkness in the back of her eyes threatened to engulf her into an inviting slumber.
-Haku quickly mumbled something — maybe a magic — before he placed his lips against her forehead, swift but definitely there.
-After he noticed that Chihiro could sat straight by herself, Haku stood up.
+She gave him a slight nod even though she didn't quite understand why.
+Darkness in the back of her eyes threatened to engulf her into an inviting slumber.
+Haku quickly mumbled something — maybe a spell — before he placed his lips against her forehead, swift but definitely there.
+After he noticed that Chihiro could sit straight by herself, Haku stood up.

 With a clearer mind, Chihiro looked up at him.